 parameter functions are not guaranteed to be invoked only once before

-simulation as noise generation and end-of-period processing functions
+simulation as noise generation and end-of-period processing functions are.

-number of times during a given Monte Carlo simulation process.
+of times during a given Monte Carlo simulation process.

 In most applications in which you specify parameters as functions, they are simple, deterministic functions of time and/or state.
 There is no need to count periods, count trials, or otherwise accumulate information or synchronize time.

 However, if parameter functions require more sophisticated bookkeeping,